film

 It's hard to believe the subtlety and insight of Hawaii, Oslo when viewing Erik Poppe's six years senior debut-film.
 Like its successor, Schpaa is a film from the streets of Oslo, peaking into the lives of some not so fortunate kids.
 The film's motivation is painfully obvious as Poppe badly wants to give a truthful, objective rendition of small-time, juvenile delinquents in Norway.
 He adds some creative touches to cutting and soundtrack, at times giving the film an MTV-feel that seems only awkward here.
 It's as if Poppe is saying "Hey, look how cool and up-to-date this film is".
 My question is, why then do people still talk like in the least convincing Wam & Vennerød-movies?

 Schpaa is cursed with lacklustre (at its best) acting, from completely untrained performers, constantly delivering awful dialogue from Poppe's artificial and forced script.
 The lack of realism completely kills off a film whose effectiveness turns on exactly that.
 What's left is a bunch of multi-ethnic puppets running around in the badly photographed streets of Oslo doing stunts that are too obviously performed in front of a camera.
 Schpaa can't even make a simple, cute teenage romance even mildly effective.
-Kiyana Faravardeh and Maikel Andressen Abou-Zelof are arguably the least convincing screen-couple ever.
-If you for some reason have slumped into seeing this film, please sit through Hawaii, Oslo to allow Erik Poppe the chance to defend himself.
+If you for some reason have slumped into seeing this film, please sit through Hawaii, Oslo to allow Erik Poppe the chance to redeem himself.

 Copyright © 10.1.2007 Fredrik Gunerius Fevang